TUDelftNAS/Delftvisor/design/design.md

 The target than outputs the packet after removing the VLAN tag over the desired port.
 This scheme was choosen to enlarge the amount of bit per slice/switch/port.
 We need another bit of information so the switch can differentiate between the two VLAN tags.
-Using the VLAN-vid and VLAN-pcp fields we have 15 bits of maskable fields per VLAN tag.
+Using the VLAN-vid and VLAN-pcp fields we have 15 bits of fields per VLAN tag of which only 12 bits are maskable.
 We divide these bits as follows:

 VLAN tag 1: